legitimation/leetcode/README.md

 # leetcode problem solving log:
-# answer includes pure codes by myself and efficient codes from the discussion
+# answer includes pure codes done by myself and help from others when it seems more efficient